 Geospatial | Content Standard for Digital Geospatial Metadata (CSDGM) |

-There are several tools available to make creating and managing metadata easier, as listed by Stanford Libraries.
+There are also several tools available to make creating and managing metadata easier, as listed by Stanford Libraries.

-Except for logos, Canva designs or where otherwise indicated, content in this guide is licensed under a Creative Commons Attribution-ShareAlike 4.0 International Licence.
+Except for logos, Canva designs, AI generated images or where otherwise indicated, content in this guide is licensed under a Creative Commons Attribution-ShareAlike 4.0 International Licence.